 My friend Aasiya recently mentioned Bajra Kebabs or Memoni Kebabs as they're also called.
 Bajra Kebabs are made with ground beef and millet flour (bajra) as the binding agent and are mouth watering!
 Once she mentioned them I couldn't get them out of my mind!

 I had some ground chicken on hand but no millet flour!
 I decided to change the recipe for bajra kebab by substituting the chicken for the beef and the besan (gram flour) for the millet.
-The experiment was a success and eaten with my quick and easy green chutney or my sugar free imli tamarind chutney they taste amazing!
+The experiment was a success and eaten with my cilantro-mint-chutney or my sugar free imli tamarind chutney they taste amazing!

 Traditionally, chicken or prawn pakoras are made with small pieces of meat dipped in the batter and fried.
 This recipe is a cross between a traditional pakora and a kebab as I mix the gram flour into the mince.